Chapter 12:

 Part 1

 “Aran…what was that?”
 Reaching the van, Aran yanked open the door.
 A wave of empty energy drink cans was unleashed onto the ground, which the sleuth ignored, aiding Nicolaus into the passenger seat.
 (How is their van worse than expected?)
-Scanning the interior, convenience store bags, napkins, and more empty cans littered the floor.
+Scanning the interior; convenience store bags, napkins, and more empty cans littered the floor.
 Despite his disgust, Nicolaus didn’t fail to notice the figures appearing on the ridge!
 “Aran, watch out!”

-“Ok, ok, relax everyone.”
+“That’s enough.”
 Lacking all urgency, the source of that airy tone approached the van.
 Aran was held down in the dirt by two men, arms wrenched behind their back.
 “Hmm…I think tossing this one is fine, but I’ll need one of you boys to get…”

 The dust cleared, and that jovial voice sang from a person clearly hidden behind a tree.
 “I see.
 Years and years, for decades, and I was the one to accomplish this, no one else… Bring him to me!”
 One last man, dressed in a hefty black jacket, pants, and boots stomped onto the scene.
-Wider than a fridge, larger than a gorilla, and with a face more weathered than granite, the massive man approached the situation with an aura of triviality.
+Wider than a fridge, larger than a gorilla, and with a face more weathered than granite; the massive man approached the situation with an aura of triviality.

 “One more…time!”
 Gathering up more stones, Nicolaus aimed and fired, expecting to easily hit the wildebeest sized man!
 Every shot missed.
 In a flash, the man closed the gap between them, grabbed Nicolaus by the face, and slammed him to the ground, concussing the telekinetic computer tech!